 Women’s Business Centers (WBCs)

 * Be 51% controlled by one or more women, primarily managed by one or more women.

 * The women must be U.S. citizens.

 * The firm must be “small” in its primary industry in accordance with SBA’s guidelines for that industry.

 The WBE, or the Woman Business Enterprise, is a certification used by local, state, and other quasi-government agencies.
 The qualifications for this certification are like the WOSB and for a company to apply for the certification they must meet the following standards:

 * Be at least 51% owned and controlled by women.

 * Show fiscal responsibility via tax returns, bank statements, and business credit rating.
 A company should be current with their fiscal responsibilities and appropriate cash flow.

 * Have the capacity to succeed.
 The company’s principals must have a certain level of experience in the market they are entering.
 If your field requires licenses, it may be necessary that those licenses are held by the principals.

-The Certification Process
+The Woman-Owned Business Application Process

 The application process is extensive, so plan time to pull together all the supporting documentation you need and prepare for a review and onsite interview process that takes approximately 90 days to complete.
 Typically, you can expect the following from your certification process:

 * You will send the completed application to the certifying agency.

 * The certifier will check to make sure the application is completed in its entirety with supporting documentation.

 * If anything is questioned during the committee review, they will contact you directly for clarification.

 * There will be a visit to your place of business that is conducted by the certifier’s trained site visitor.
 The result of the site visit will then be sent to the review committee.

 * The review committee meets again to make a final decision.

 * You must renew your company’s certification annually for any of the following certifications: WBE, WOSB, EDWOSB.
 However, the process of recertification is much simpler than the initial certification.

 Celebrating female entrepreneurship and mentoring businesswomen in my community is something I believe in strongly.
 I’ve seen exponential growth with the help of my certification.
 The potential to grow your business through this avenue is huge!
 While it still requires much effort on your part (because a business doesn’t grow itself simply with a slip of paper), you will open avenues you never would have dreamed of that will elevate your business practices and expand your network.

 Your success will only be as great as your ability to make the contacts utilizing your certification and to follow through to showcase the benefits of your product or services.
-This is a great headstart for you—one I wish I had discovered many years ago.
+This is a great headstart for you, one I wish I had discovered many years ago.
 I am happy to share my journey and my valuable resources with you so that you may find success in your entrepreneurial endeavors.
-Simply being able to mention that you are a certified woman-owned business on your marketing and promotional materials will leverage your enterprise and become a way to distinguish your company from others like it.
-It’s critical to support women-owned companies, for these small businesses, like my own, are the true backbone of our American economy.
+Simply being able to mention your affiliation on your marketing and promotional materials provides many certified woman-owned business benefits and offers an effective means for distinguishing your company from others like it.
+It’s critical to support our certified women businesses, for these small companies, like my own, are the true backbone of our American economy.

 Lucie Voves is the Founder and CEO of Church Hill Classics/diplomaframe.com, a certified woman-owned business and 11-time Inc. 5000 Award Honoree.